linode/docs/docs/platform/longview/what-is-the-linode-longview-app-for-apache/index.md

 modified_by:
   name: Linode
 published: 2013-11-04
-title: What is the Linode Longview App for Nginx
+title: What is the Linode Longview App for Apache
 h1_title: Using the Linode Longview App for Apache
 external_resources:
  - '[cPanel Products News](https://news.cpanel.com/category/products/)'